ImNotStable/QualityEconomy/README.md

 - **Easy to use**: QualityEconomy is easy to use and works right out of the box.
 - **Free**: QualityEconomy is free and open-source.
 - **No dependencies**: QualityEconomy doesn't require any other plugins to function.
-- **No bloat**: QualityEconomy isn't bloated with features, you can disable nearly every feature!
+- **Not bloated**: QualityEconomy isn't bloated with features, you can disable nearly every feature!

 ## Commands
 - `/qualityeconomy` find out what it does by using it